 Collinwood in Popular Culture

 Collinwood was the setting for the 2002 movie "Welcome to Collinwood" with George Clooney and William H. Macy.
-Some of the scenes were filmed in the neighborhood.
+Some of the scenes for the film were filmed in the neighborhood.